DON BROWN - AT THE CRICKLEWOOD RINK 1946

 In 1949, however, Broadway made a return to the NSA, and the dominance of the Alexandra Palace club the year previous was firmly put into perspective.
 On the 22nd January that year the One Mile Championship was at Granby Halls, Leicester.
 Don Brown was now a force to be reckoned with and in this event he came out of the last bend and crossed the finishing line thinking he had won his first British title, however, on his outside was a 17 year old Denis Hill who did his now trademark lunge for the line and in so doing became the youngest ever winner of the One Mile Championship.
 Still, Don had got his first Championship medal.
 Two weeks later, on the 12th February was the Half Mile Championship on the very small and very tight Herne Bay rink.
 Don was always known for his quick start and on this day it was no exception.
 Leading all the way he crossed the line first ahead of Hill and at the age of 27 had won his first British title.

 In September that year, he, Hill and Alexandra Palace's Bob Halford were the three man team that went to Ferrara, Italy, for the World Championships on the road.
 Although no medals, Don was the highest placed British skater with 6th in the 1000 metres.
 Three months on from that and Don was again competing for Great Britain in the World Championships on the track in Lisbon, Portugal.
 The track was small but Don's rink ability came to the fore.
 He was just pipped to a place in the next round of the 1000 metres pursuit literally by inches by Belgian World Champion and legend, Jos Weynen, who commented on Don's ability after the race, but it was the distance races where Don's talents really shone.
 Don achieved two bronze medals, one in the 10000 metres and the other in the 20000 metres.
-Coupled with these he and Hill went on to win the Coupes des Nations relay.
-With fellow club mate Jackie Reeves the third member of the team, Great Britain were crowned overall Champions as the number one nation on points.
+Coupled with these he, Hill and third team member Jackie Reeves went on to finish second in the Lisbon Grand Prix 5000 metres relay.
+The trio's individual placings meant that Great Britain were crowned overall Champions as the number one nation on points.
 It was a tremendous achievement not only for Don, Denis and Jackie, but for the Broadway club back home whose skaters had made up the entire British team.

 LISBON, PORTUGAL 1949 - THE BRITISH TEAM WIN THE OVERALL NATION WORLD CHAMPIONSHIP AND ARE PRESENTED WITH THE TROPHY BY THE COUNTRY'S VICE-PRESIDENT